 Drinking alcohol impairs a wide range of skills necessary for carrying out these tasks.
 This Alcohol Alert examines alcohol impairment of driving skills and describes some factors that increase motor vehicle crash risk.

-1 person is killed every half-hour due to drunk driving
+- 1 person is killed every 51 minutes due to drunk driving

 Treatment of convicted DUI drivers generally emphasizes drinking behavior modification.
 The type and duration of treatment depend on factors such as the severity of the person’s drinking problem and DUI history.
 DUI offenders with less severe drinking problems benefit most from educational programs, although no known model is thought to be most effective in reducing recidivism or alcohol-related crashes.

 For repeat offenders or those with more severe drinking problems, therapy that lasts for at least 12 months and that includes intensive programs focused on the individual appears to be most effective.